RicoJia/Leetcode/sumary.md

 Use the **FULL edge list**, and **DFS** for this problem.
 Otherwise, there will be too bugs for you to consider!!
 Corner case: empty edge list.

+#### Cycle Detection
+You can have 2 methods: topological sort, or building 2 edge lists (one with inbound and one with outbound edges).
+Then, you can start popping edges on one edge list, from all leaf nodes.
+If there are no edge left at the end, the graph is clear.
+``

 ## Useful Tips